placetobejohan/uci-road-races-map/README.md

-# UCI World Tour map
+# UCI World Tour cycling map

-The goal of this project is to create a map of the UCI World Tour.
+The goal of this project is to create a map of the UCI World Tour cycling races.

 ## Retrieve data